“Can’t I just float in my bath at home?”

 Yes there really is that much Epsom salt dissolved in a float pod!
 The solution is thick with salt, making it more dense than the Dead Sea.
 This is what allows you to float on the surface of the water and be completely supported.
 This is a pallet load of salt, which would be a huge quantity to try and transport to your bathroom, not to mention costly!

 Could your floor take the extra weight if you did add that much salt?

 Many floors are not designed to take this much extra weight, particularly when concentrated in one area of the floor.
-This has been a serious factor in choosing a venue for our float centre, and the floor has been assessed by a structural engineer for safety.
+This has been a serious factor in choosing a venue for our float centre.
+The float centre floor has been assessed by a structural engineer for safety.

 Can your bath maintain the temperature of the water for hours?

-Secondly, a float generally lasts an hour.
+A float generally lasts an hour.
 Unless you have a special bath with an integrated heater, your water would lose the heat in this time, leaving you cold and uncomfortable.
-The float pod heats the solution and is well insulated, so that it is maintained at skin temperature.
+The float pod heats the water and is well insulated, so that it is maintained at skin temperature.
 This is a really special aspect of the experience, as after a while you may find you can’t feel where your body ends and the water begins.

 Is your bath 2.5 m long and 1.7 m wide?

 I don’t know about yours, but our bath certainly doesn’t give you this amount of room!
 Much as I love a bath, my knees are normally at least a bit bent, my neck is at a bit of an angle, and my arms can’t spread out much away from my sides.